rubberduck203/ex_prometheus_logger/README.md

 # ExPrometheusLogger

 ExPrometheusLogger is a [custom Elixir logger backend](https://hexdocs.pm/logger/Logger.html#module-custom-backends).
-It creates counters and increments them on logging events.
+It creates counters and increments them on logging events, providing easy insight into the number of warning & errors occuring in your applications.

 ExPrometheusLogger doesn't actually publish the metrics.
 It just creates and increments [prometheus_ex counters](https://hexdocs.pm/prometheus_ex/Prometheus.Metric.Counter.html#content).